MockServer

 • when a request is received it is first matched against active expectations that have been configured

-• if an expectations is matched its action will be performed instead of proxying the request
+• if an expectation is matched its action will be performed instead of proxying the request

 Why use MockServer